Handling configuration parameters in Flask

 export FLASK_ENV=development flask run

-This has been the most complete and organized approach and therefore it is the recommended one that we use in our course; since, as we are going to see, it offers us the possibility of using different configurations depending on the environment we find ourselves in, we can make different configuration parameters based on classes, which is a very interesting mechanism that we have to have configurations of all kinds, and for different development environments.
+This is the most complete and organized approach and is therefore the recommended one we use in our course; since, as we will see, it offers us the possibility of using different configurations depending on the environment we are in, we can set up different configuration parameters based on classes, which is a very interesting mechanism we have for having all kinds of configurations, and for different development environments.

-We just create a file with any name and extension from .py and add a class; for example a file called configuration.py; For example, in our Flask course, we use the following configuration:
+Simply create a file with any name and a .py extension and add a class; for example, a file named configuration.py; for example, in our Flask course, we use the following configuration.

 class BaseConfig(object):